Ai-Khanoum: Modern

-In 1961, the King of Afghanistan, Mohammed Zahir Shah, was on a hunting expedition when he noticed the still-visible outline of the city from a hillside.
+In 1961, the King of Afghanistan, Mohammed Zahir Shah, was on a hunting expedition when he was shown a Corinthian columnn capital which had been found at the site.
 He called in the French Archaeological Delegation in Afghanistan (DAFA), who had been excavating sites in the country since 1923.
 The excavation was led first by Daniel Schlumberger and then by Paul Bernard.
 As the city had never been resettled after its abandonment, the ruins lay close to the surface and were easy to excavate.
 At other sites in the region, successive generations built upon the foundations of their predecessors, leaving the Hellenistic construction layer as much as 15 m below the ground.

 Nevertheless, the excavation of Ai-Khanoum proved problematic and complex.
 The city's immense size meant that DAFA's small team had to focus their attention on key areas, especially when the French Ministry for Europe and Foreign Affairs decreased its funding in the mid-1970s.
 The inaccessibility of the city's acropolis and the roughness of its terrain meant that any excavation there was much more difficult than on the lower level, leading to it being studied much less than the lower city.
 Despite these and other constraints, DAFA did not compromise on scientific rigour or procedure.
 In 1974, the remit of the mission was expanded to include paleogeographical and archaeological surveys of the surrounding areas; building upon these successful surveys, further fieldwork was also planned.

 All archaeological work was stopped in 1978, when the Saur Revolution sparked the Soviet-Afghan War and triggered the still-ongoing political instability in Afghanistan.
 During the warfare, the site was comprehensively looted and several important artefacts were sold on the antiquities market to private collectors.
 (Note: The artefacts excavated by the DAFA archaeologists had been accepted by the National Museum of Afghanistan, which would later exhibit them in Paris.)
 The systematic looting of the northern part of the lower city appears to have been carried out through the digging of hundreds of holes.
 Although this suggests that the looters expected to find artefacts in an area DAFA had not excavated, the archaeological integrity of the site has been compromised.
 Although similar holes were found in the gymnasium complex, the palace complex perhaps suffered the greatest damage: the walls were used as a quarry for building materials (in some places even the deepest foundations were gutted), while the small quantities of limestone at the site, primarily found as decoration or capitals, were consumed in lime kilns.
 The Northern Alliance built a gun battery atop the acropolis, further destabilizing the site.